CPK Insurance

 For a New Hampshire nail salon, the main focus is usually general liability insurance, professional liability insurance, commercial property insurance, and workers' compensation if the business has 1 or more employees.
 Those cover common issues like client injury, slip and fall claims, property damage, storm damage, theft, and certain service-related claims.

 Workers' compensation is required in New Hampshire for businesses with 1 or more employees.
-Sole proprietors, partners, and LLC members are listed as exemptions in the state data provided, so the business structure matters.
+Sole proprietors, partners, and LLC members may be exempt, so the business structure matters.

 Yes, general liability insurance is the policy most commonly reviewed for slip and fall claims.
 In New Hampshire, winter weather can make entrances, sidewalks, and shared parking areas more likely to have tracked-in water or snow, so this coverage is often a priority.